 Accessories and Tools

 We are often asked what additional tools and accessories are needed to get started with 3D printing.
 The answer is, like so many things in life, it depends.
+Shoot us a message if you have any specific questions about setting up your space.

-Below we will have a growing list of tools, accessories and devices that we use in our production facility or recommend to our customers.
+Below we will have a growing list of tools, accessories and devices that we use in our production facility and recommend to our customers.
 Let’s start with the most critical items first, safety.
 (Please note that these are our Amazon affiliate links.
 It’s how we buy our coffee. ;))

 Safety Items